-47. ☐ live chat 48. □ screen- sharing tools Contractor support personnel will initiate a Zoom session (corporate approved standard for secure meetings and collaboration) with County to provide support if necessary.
+47. □ live chat 48. screen- sharing tools Contractor support personnel will initiate a Zoom session (corporate approved standard for secure meetings and collaboration) with County to provide support if necessary.
 49. one business day deadline for non- emergency support Contractor shall meet support timelines outlined in Attachment D, Everbridge Technical Support Services Guide.
 50. The Contractor will have a transparent method for responding to, prioritizing, and implementing feature requests and modifications with a 30 day response time.
 County may enter feature requests for the PMNS through Contractor's Client Services.
 All requests will be logged and tracked by Contractor's development team, and as more clients request similar features, Contractor may include these into the notification platform.
-In regard to "change management," Contractor will employ the following industry-standard practices for controlling changes to the SaaS application code or the database: Approved, detailed, written specifications from the business group Impact analysis An approval hierarchy that includes at least one company executive Queue management to ensure that all stakeholders are aware of the approved and pending changes to the system Documented approvals for applying any changes to the Development, Test, and Production environments Application code must be checked into a secure code library and checked out of this library to be applied to the Test or Production systems.
+In regard to "change management," Contractor will employ the following industry-standard practices for controlling changes to the SaaS application code or the database: Approved, detailed, written specifications from the business group Impact analysis An approval hierarchy that includes at least one company executive Queue management to ensure that all stakeholders are aware of the approved and pending changes to the system Documented approvals for applying any changes to the Development, Test, and Production environments Application code or database changes to the Test or Production systems.
 Application code or database changes to the Test and Production environments require the use of highly secured passwords that are known only to the developers responsible for migrating application code or database changes.
-Only the DBA has access to implement database changes.
 Back-out procedures Specification of onboarding and maintenance windows 51.
-All data entered into the system from any source will remain the property of the County; data cannot be provided or sold to other entities.
-X 52.
+All data entered into the system from any source will remain the property of the County; data cannot be provided or sold to other entities. Х 52.
 Registrants are not required to provide their data to the Contractor or other third party, or subscribe to or download an application in order to receive notifications through the system.
 X Contractor will support this function through its Engagement functionality, as well as through IPAWS.